Blaenffos: Notable people

-Today
+Amenities

-The village has a general store, the village's only retail premises, which stands by the building that was the Rhôs Inn.
+The village has a general store, which stands by the building that was the Rhôs Inn.
 There are various small businesses, including holiday lets, located in and around the village.
 Blaenffos is surrounded by farmland supporting sheep- and cattle-rearing.

-Housing is a mixture of older brick or stone dwellings and newer timber-framed houses and bungalows.
+Transport

+The A478 road connecting Cardigan to the north with Tenby to the south runs through the village; from this road are lanes connecting with neighbouring villages.
 The Cardigan to Narberth Richards Bros.
 430 bus service runs through the village.

+Demographics

+Housing is a mixture of older brick or stone dwellings and newer timber-framed houses and bungalows.

+Language

 Blaenffos retains a strong Welsh identity with 64 per cent of the population being able to speak Welsh, compared with 19 per cent of the population of Wales as a whole.
 68 per cent of Blaenffos's population were born in Wales, with 29 per cent having been born in England.
 68 per cent of residents claimed some Welsh identity according to the 2011 census.

+Governance

 Administratively, Blaenffos falls within Llanfihangel Ward of Boncath Community.